honeytrap/honeytrap-docs/docs/setup/server/install-server.md

 ## Install Docker and Docker Compose

 The installation of HoneyTrap is relying on Docker and Docker Compose.
 Useful information for installing these applications can be found in this section.
+By following this guide, an Elastic Search, Kibana, and HoneyTrap Server container will be configured automatically.
+Optionally, one may log to an external (Elastic Search) source as well.

-## Setup the prerequisites
+## Setup prerequisites

 In order to start the installation, the are some prerequisites you have to comply with.
 All necessary inforamtion can be found in this section.

-## Run Docker Compose
+## Docker Compose (HoneyTrap Server)

 This step will explain the necessary steps you need to take in order to run the Docker Compose.

-## Start the HoneyTrap Agent
+## Run HoneyTrap Agent

 Finally, this section describes how the HoneyTrap Agent can be connected to the HoneyTrap Server.